freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.ExpTrial.md

 ## ExpTrial.IsFixed Property

-The boolean indicator specifying if this trial will be shuffled within the block
+The boolean indicator specifying if this trial will be fixed within the block (i.e. not to be shuffled)

 ```csharp
 public bool IsFixed { get; set; }